35K

 You can join a shared flight in a group of 4-5 people or book a private charter, based on your needs and budget.

-Autumn and spring are the best seasons because of clear skies.
+Autumn and spring seasons are regarded as the best time.
+Spring months have clear skies.
 The weather is also stable during this time.

 Altitude sickness is rare.
 Yet if you experience any symptoms leading to discomfort, the crew provides you with supplemental oxygen.